Lang-ay Festival 2023 Schedule/Date: March 27-April 5.

 What and Where to Eat?

 Many of these serve exotic dishes and drinks.
 But if you want to experience cultural offerings and what it feels to be like an I-Montanyosa, then better try indigenous meals and eateries.

-1. Tapuey (Rice Wine).
 Tapuey is both a delicacy and a beverage in Mt.
 Province.
 It is made from different varieties of heirloom rice.
 It is usually served during special occasions such as wakes, festivals, and weddings.

 Etag is a type of meat, cured by smoking it for days or weeks.
 Smoking has been used especially by the locals of Sagada to preserve their meat.
 Etag yields a distinct but very flavorful taste.
 Plus, the aroma is irresistible.
 You can buy this at the Bontoc Public Market.